Homemade Vegetable Noodle Soup - Supper With Michelle

 • Optionally, if using dried pasta, add them to the pot of broth once the carrots are fork-tender.
 Cook according the package or just until al dente.

-• Ladle the soup into your bowls and enjoy!
+• Ladle the soup into your bowls.
+Serve with crackers or fresh bread and enjoy!

 Notes